wubuku/ao-mcp-demo-task-management/DEVELOPMENT_GUIDE.md

 - Query tasks by status, assignee, and priority.
 - Update existing task information.

+You should learn how to define DDDML models from the example model resources provided by the MCP server and use its tools to generate code.

+Note:
+- Find all `*_logic.lua` files and **fill them with specific business logic code**
+- If you need to modify DDDML model files, **use code generation tools to regenerate the code**

+Use the iTerm MCP Server to test the generated code and ensure all tests pass.
+If you encounter issues, fix the code and re-run the tests until they succeed.

 **Monitor the AO MCP Server for resources and prompts.** These will provide detailed instructions for testing with the iTerm MCP Server, including:
 - AO process startup and configuration.
 - Application code loading procedures.
 - Test case execution methods.
 - Result validation techniques.

-Use the iTerm MCP Server to test the generated code and ensure all tests pass.
-If you encounter issues, fix the code and re-run the tests until they succeed.

 Finally, document and summarize the entire process in the `README.md` file.
 ```